Mitchellpkt/TrackSubtract/README.md

 The `SongAndSignal` file contains a recording of me talking, while "Hey" plays in the background.

 ## Preliminary results:
-The below figures each show a visual representation the two files described above:
+The below figures each show a visual representation the two files described above
 -  **Top:** The recording of my voice while Hey plays in the background (`SongAndSignal`).
 -  **Bottom:** The pure recording of the song (`SongTrue`)

+The data are **not** normalized.
+In this particular case, the music signal in the `SongAndSignal` is quieter than `SongTrue`, so the latter would need to be attenuated to match (in other cases, it may need to be amplified).

 `TracksWaveform_marked.png` shows both files represented as waveform time series:
 ![TracksWaveform](TracksWaveform_marked.png)